Restrainite/restrainite.github.io/usage.md

 ## Download

-You can download the latest dll from [Releases](https://github.com/Restrainite/RestrainiteMod/releases).
+You can download the latest Restrainite.dll from [Releases](https://github.com/Restrainite/RestrainiteMod/releases).

 ## Installation